shays10/jvmworkshop/CityRetriever/README.md

 Let's open the heap dump and look at the `Classes` tab.
 What is wrong here?

 6. Let's try to gather the "[Surviving Generations](https://blogs.oracle.com/nbprofiler/what-do-the-surviving-generations-metrics-mean)" metric:
-    1. Make sure the app is still running and retrieving cities
+    1. Make sure that the app is still receiving traffic (`create_load` is still running)
     2. Go to the `Profiler` tab and configure your setting as follows:
    ![Memory profiling](../memoryprofiling.png)
     3. Click on `Memory` to start profiling.
 Watch the `generations` metric.
 What are we seeing?